Military history of Spain: The Napoleonic Wars and the loss of the Americas

 The events in mainland Spain had extensive consequences for her empire.
-Spain's colonies in the Americas had shown an increasing independence in the years running up to the Peninsular War; British attempts to invade the Río de la Plata in 1806–07, for example, had been rebuffed by well organised local militia.
+Spain's colonies in the Americas had shown an increasing independence in the years running up to the Peninsular War; the British invasions of the River Plate in 1806 and 1807, for example, had been rebuffed by well organised local militia.
 The occupation of the Spanish homeland, however, resulted in first a sequence of uprisings in support of the imprisoned king, and then a struggle for independence that increasingly formed a series of civil wars across the Spanish dominions in the America.
 The conflict started in 1808, with juntas established in Mexico and Montevideo in reaction to the events of the Peninsular War.
 The conflict, lasting twenty years, was far from one sided.
 Patriot forces were often underequipped, largely peasant militia armies commanded by amateur officers; Royalist forces, partially supported from Spain over huge sea distances, were frequently able to gain the upper hand.

 The Spanish navy was easily able to dominate the local, coastal navies of her colonies.
 Campaigning across the huge distances of South America, frequently in winter conditions with minimal supplies, resulted in terrible privation.
 Ultimately, Royalist exhaustion and growing political maturity amongst the new states resulted in the creation of a chain of newly independent countries stretching from Argentina and Chile in the south to Mexico in the north.
 Only Cuba and Puerto Rico remained under Spanish rule.